jico/baligod.com/_posts/2012-04-15-katie-boyd-photography.md

 * Chrome
 * Firefox 10.0+
 * Safari 5.0+
+* iOS Safari and Android browser 3.0+ (Supported, but not tested on touch devices yet)

 Unsupported browsers get redirected to [the old version](/posts/katie-boyd-photography-v1) of the site, which you can still check out [here](http://katieboydphotography.com/v1).
 A new fallback page is in development for better degradation with unsupported browsers.